Kuja (Final Fantasy)

 Kuja is a fictional character and the main antagonist of the 2000 video game Final Fantasy IX.
 A member of the same race as the protagonist, Zidane.
 He exhibits narcissistic and egomaniacal traits, with his plot at first being to overthrow his creator, and then to destroy all life.
 He appears in other games, such as Dissidia Final Fantasy.
 His concept art was created by Yoshitaka Amano, which was later reimagined by Toshiyuki Itahana.

 Kuja has been the subject of commentary from both critics and fans.
-In particular, his sexuality and gender have been discussed, since his outfit and mannerisms are effete.
+In particular, his sexuality and gender have been discussed, as his outfit and mannerisms accord with effeminate stereotypes.
 Despite him not being shown to be gay or transgender, he has been interpreted as a queer character, particularly through the lens of queer people being villains.
 His fear of mortality was also the subject of discussion.

 Concept and creation

 Kuja was created for the video game Final Fantasy IX.
 His concept art was designed by Yoshitaka Amano, whose work was eventually reimagined into the game by Toshiyuki Itahana.
 Kuja is an egomaniacal person who exhibits narcissistic traits, with his primary goal being to manipulate others in order to eventually get the power to overthrow his creator.